TUDelft-CITG/OpenTNSim/README.md

 Based on the examples and docs a book can be generated using the commands `make book` and cleaned up using `make clean-book`.
 These commands are unix only.

 ## Code quality
 Code quality is checked using sonarcloud.
-You can see results in the across Actions section.
+You can see results on the [sonarcloud](https://sonarcloud.io/project/overview?id=TUDelft-CITG_OpenTNSim) website.
+For now we have disabled coverage and duplication checks.
+These can be enabled when we include coverage measurements and reduce duplication by optimizing the tests.